-Douglas LaSota is a member of the firm's Professional Liability Department, where he focuses a portion of his practice in the defense of construction and engineering professionals and firms, in complex construction and design defect claims, breach of contract actions, and all manner of construction accidents.
-He also represents clients in environmental litigation; including class action suits alleging ground water contamination, and landfill suits alleging improper acceptance, classification and disposal of liquid wastes.
+Douglas LaSota is a member of the firm's Professional Liability Department where he focuses a portion of his practice in the defense of construction and engineering professionals and businesses in complex construction and design defect claims, breach of contract actions, and all manner of construction accidents.
+He also represents clients in environmental litigation, including class action suits alleging ground water contamination and landfill suits alleging improper acceptance, classification and disposal of liquid wastes.
 He also represents clients in OSHA and MSHA litigation.
-In addition to Douglas's experience and background in construction and engineering, he is also practiced in general commercial litigation matters, real estate law as well as surety law litigation.
+In addition to Douglas's experience and background in construction and engineering, he is also practiced in general commercial litigation matters, real estate law and surety law litigation.

 Honors & Awards